Planet of the Climate Changing Apes

 “Did you swallow a frog?,” I thought.

-“Where did life come from?,” he continued.
+“Where did life come from?,” he finally lead.

 “We’re not sure,” I answered.
 “Many scientists think it probably just randomly formed from the elements that came out of the volcanoes as the early earth cooled—methane, ammonia, carbon dioxide, and water—with lightening, frequent meteor collisions, and time.
 This theory is called abiogenesis, or life coming from non-life.